Search: Advanced search

 There are safety issues relating to sulphur dioxide and sodium and potassium sulphite preservatives - these can cause thiamine (Vitamin B1) deficiency, which can be fatal.

 Products specifically marketed for pets such as commercial fresh 'pet meat'; 'pet mince' or processed/manufactured 'pet food rolls' may contain sulphite or potassium sulphite preservatives (sulphur dioxide 220, sodium sulphite 221, sodium bisulphite 222, sodium metabisulphite 223, potassium metabisulphite 224, potassium sulphite 225 and potassium bisulphite 228) that liberate sulphur dioxide.

-The Australian Standard for Manufactured Pet Food contains clauses that address the sulphite issue by including a mandatory requirement that any product containing sulphur dioxide, sulphite or potassium sulphites must contain sufficient thiamine according to AAFCO guidelines, for the entire shelf-life of the product.
+The Australian Standard for Manufacturing and Marketing of Pet Food (AS5812-2017) contains clauses that address the sulphite issue by including a mandatory requirement that any product containing sulphur dioxide, sulphite or potassium sulphites must contain sufficient thiamine according to AAFCO guidelines, for the entire shelf-life of the product.
 This will help to prevent thiamine deficiency in relation to manufactured pet food.

 Sodium benzoate (E211) is another preservative used in a range of pet food products and products for human consumption.
 Cats appear to have a significantly lower tolerance for benzoic acid compared to rats and mice.
 At certain doses this preservative may be toxic to cats.

 To minimise risks associated with preservatives the following precautions may be taken by pet owners:

 Articles of interest